 Image: Chicken Jodhpur

-Current Status: You can order take-out directly from them (with a discount), or delivery through 3rd party providers.
+Current Status: They have outdoor and indoor seating open.
+You can order take-out directly from them (with a discount), or delivery through 3rd party providers.

 Before Times Review: